feralhosting/feralhosting.github.io/Software/Mosh - Basic Setup/readme.md

 PATH=$HOME/bin:$PATH
 ~~~

 Or you can use this command.
-It will check for the line and if it does not already exist, inert is at line 1.
+It will check for the line and if it does not already exist then insert it at line 1.
 This will fix your issue.

 ~~~
 [ ! "$(grep 'PATH=$HOME/bin:$PATH' ~/.bashrc)" ] && sed -i '1iPATH=$HOME/bin:$PATH' ~/.bashrc